OctopusDeploy/blog/blog/2023-01/new-devops-performance-clusters/index.md

 #### The high-performance group

-The high-performance group merges the performance of last year's high and elite clusters.
+The high-performance group merges the performance of 2021's high and elite clusters.

 | Performance level | Lead time          | Deployment frequency       | Change failure rate | Mean time to resolve |
 |-------------------|--------------------|----------------------------|---------------------|----------------------|